Portal 2 Review

 Portal 2 9

-Portal 2 is one of those rare games that you never want to end, but at the same time you want to see how it ends; it’s a classic example of a catch 22.
-Unlike the first Portal, Portal 2 lures you in right from the start.
+Portal 2 is one of those rare games that you never want to end, but at the same time you want to see how it ends; it's a classic example of a catch 22.
+Unlike the first Portal, Portal 2 captivates you right from the start.
 Without GLaDOS, the A.I. that is in charge of the Aperture Science Enrichment Center, the facility begins to fall apart and is at the mercy of nature.

-For those who haven’t played the original, the game consists of a series of test chambers, puzzles that must be solved using the portal gun.
-The portal gun can create two interspatial portals that will teleport you and anything that goes through one of the portals and out the other portal.
+For those who haven't played the original, the game consists of a series of test chambers, puzzles that must be solved using the portal gun.
+The portal gun can create two interspacial portals that will teleport you and anything that goes through one of the portals and out the other portal.

 In a lot of games, co-op campaigns, feel as if they were tacked on at the end of the development cycle, but I can safely say the co-op in Portal 2 is one of the best experiences of this generation.
-Personally I tend to enjoy playing with a friend, more than single player, so I was greatly surprised about how much time and effort was put into this.
+I personally tend to enjoy playing with a friend more than solo, so I was pleasantly surprised by the amount of time and effort put into the co-op experience.
 The co-op campaign can be played locally, which utilizes split screen, as well as online through Steamworks.
 It allows users to log into Steam while playing Portal 2 on the PS3 console.
 It allows anyone with a Steam account to view their friends list, send instant messages, earn steam achievements and most importantly play the co-op campaign with any of their friends.
-Sadly at the time of this review the PSN was down, but I did get to test out the in-game overlay briefly that can be pulled up at anytime, and it felt exactly like it does on the PC or Mac.To log into Steamworks, you first have to log into PSN, which I still can’t wrap my head around why it is setup this way.
+Sadly at the time of this review the PSN was down, but I did get to test out the in-game overlay briefly that can be pulled up at anytime, and it felt exactly like it does on the PC or Mac.
+To log into Steamworks, you first have to log into PSN, a setup I still find puzzling.
 If I wanted to play with people over Steam, I should just have to log into Steamworks and if I wanted to play with other PS3 users I should have to log into PSN.

 You play as the two robots, Atlas and P-Body, but GLaDOS just refers to them as Blue and Orange.
 Having two players complicates even more so with the ability to use four portals instead of two.
-The puzzles used in the co-op campaign have more to do with timing, than the offering in the simple player.
+The puzzles used in the co-op campaign have more to do with timing, than the offering in the single player.
 Having good communication with your partner is very important.
-If you don’t have a headset or use voice chat, you can still have your robot point out areas where you you’re your partner to go, or even point at walls that you want a portal to be placed.
+If you don't have a headset or use voice chat, you can still have your robot point out areas where you want your partner to go, or even point at walls that you want a portal to be placed.
 I found myself using these even when playing split screen, as it can help point out exactly the place you are referring to your partner.

 Valve added the ability for each robot to interact with each other by adding human characteristics, all of which get on GLaDOS's bad side.
 A menu wheel can be pulled up anytime, that has any of the unlocked actions that range from disco dancing together, to giving each other high fives, to playing a round of rock, paper, scissors (just be careful Orange is a cheater j/k).
 Just don't let GLaDOS catch you on camera goofing off, or as she calls it, acting like humans.
 For completing the test chambers GLaDOS awards you with science points.
 The first time I killed my friend by placing a portal underneath him, and the other one leading him into a body of water, I was actually awarded points for being curious.
 When my friend promptly disintegrated me with a laser he picked up for payback, GLaDOS deducted 500 points.
 It was a bittersweet moment.

-As you go through each test chamber, GLaDOS starts to become more and more jealous of the fun and the bond that Orange and Blue are having through their continues interactions, so she does what she does best, and tries to have them turn on each other.
+As you go through each test chamber, GLaDOS starts to become more and more jealous of the fun and the bond that Orange and Blue are having through their continued interactions, so she does what she does best, and tries to have them turn on each other.
 It truly speaks to how much she really is alone in the Aperture Science Center.

 The load times on the PS3 are a little long for my liking, clocking in at around 12-15 seconds for each test chamber to load, but are not as bad as some games are on the system.